What is stroke?

 A stroke is a sudden, unexpected interruption in the brain’s blood supply.

-Stroke in children can cause long-term problems with movement, speech and other things that the brain controls.
-It can also cause changes in behaviour, learning difficulties or epilepsy.
+Stroke in children and teenagers can cause long-term problems with movement, speech and other things that the brain controls.
+It can also cause changes in behaviour, learning difficulties and epilepsy.

 Stroke in babies and children is uncommon.
-It affects around 1 in 2000 babies and is even less common in older children.
+It affects around 1 in 2500-4000 babies.
+It’s even less common in older children.

 Causes of stroke